 Get Professional Landscape Design Near Livonia, MI

 Whether your garden will be in full sun, full shade, or somewhere in the middle, the experts at PPM Landscape Contractors Inc. can help!
 Our landscape design program will help you choose the best plants for your situation.
 Plus, our landscape maintenance service cares for your flowers long after they’ve been planted.
 Let us give you the yard of your dreams!
-Give us a call at (877) 454-8733, or leave us a message online.
-You can also learn more about Michigan landscaping by reading our past blogs here or connecting with us on Facebook, where we post photos of our work.
+Give us a call at (877) 454-8733, or contact us below.